How to charge a car battery

 4. Although it’s possible to charge a car battery in situ, we’d recommend removing it from the car.
 Position the battery on a flat surface in the garage or shed before connecting the positive cable to the positive terminal, then the negative cable to the negative terminal.
 Don’t recharge a car battery in the house – there’s a risk of explosion or fire.

 6. Unplug the charger, disconnect the cables, then position the battery in the car.
-Secure the battery by refitting the clamp, before fitting the positive terminal, followed by the negative terminal.
+Secure the battery by refitting the clamp, before fitting the positive terminal and then the negative terminal.
 Switch on the car’s ignition, check for any warning lights, then start the engine.

 Autoexel car battery charger

 If your car spends a lot of time not being used, it’s probably worth investing in a trickle charger.
-These monitor the battery’s health and top it up gradually, ensuring the car is always ready to use.
+These devices monitor the battery’s health and top it up gradually with electricity from the mains.

 Related Articles